Bijective enumeration of planar bipartite maps with three tight boundaries, or how to slice pairs of pants: Connection with well-labeled maps

 We may now perform a canonical decomposition of the map as in~\cite[Section~4.3]{threepoint}.
 Namely, consider the branch at the frontier between, say $f_A$ and $f_B$ and call $v_{AB}$ (respectively $v_{BA}$) the vertex with label $0$ closest to $y_{(ABC)}$ (respectively closest to $y_{(ACB)}$).
 We define $v_{BC}$, $v_{CB}$ and $v_{CA}$, $v_{AC}$ by cyclic permutation.
 Clearly, from the above discussion, $v_{AB}$ and $v_{BA}$ are the extremal elements of $S_{AB}$ in the sense of Figure \ref{fig:threepointdecomp}.
 We may then cut the map at all the $v_{ij}$ vertices, resulting in five well-labeled tree components: the first two components, containing one of the vertices $y_{(ABC)}$ or $y_{(BAC)}$, will be referred to as \emph{Y-diagrams} and called $Y_{(ABC)}$ and $Y_{(BAC)}$ accordingly.

 The last three components, lying in-between $v_{ij}$ and $v_{ji}$ for some $i\neq j\in \{A,B,C\}$, will be called \emph{chains} and denoted $C_{(ij)}$.
 In the cutting process, we must specify to which component we attach the subtrees incident to the cutting vertices $v_{ij}$.
 We use the convention shown on the left of Figure~\ref{fig:WLdecomp}.
 This is dictated by the fact that we wish to retain in, say the chain $C_{(AB)}$ the subtree incident to $v_{BA}$ which follows clockwise the leftmost corner incident to $v_{BA}$ in the face $f_A$ of the original well-labeled map, as this subtree may carry the successor of this corner.
 This choice of cutting singles out de facto two corners at the extremities of the chain $C_{(AB)}$: a corner $\hat{c}_A$ at $v_{BA}$ and a corner $\hat{c}_B$ at $v_{AB}$, see the right of Figure~\ref{fig:WLdecomp}.
 Note that we may identify those vertices of the chain originally in $f_A$ (respectively $f_B$) as the vertices lying in-between $\hat{c}_A$ and $\hat{c}_B$ (respectively in-between $\hat{c}_B$ and $\hat{c}_A$) when going clockwise around the chain.
 Similarly, the cutting process marks three corners $\tilde{c}_A,\tilde{c}_B,\tilde{c}_C$ preceding the retained subtrees at the end of the branches of Y-diagram $Y_{(ABC)}$, see the right of Figure~\ref{fig:WLdecomp}.
+By construction, the well-labeled chains have nonnegative labels on the unique path linking their extremal corners, the latter having label zero, while for Y-diagrams, all labels along the paths linking the three extremal corners are strictly positive, except for the corners themselves, which have label zero.